 |Canon 1D Mark II||Y||-||-||-||-||-||1.1||-||-||-|

 Studio photographers will appreciate that the Canon 1D Mark IV (unlike the E-620) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 So how do things add up?
 Which of the two cameras – the Canon 1D Mark IV or the Olympus E-620 – has the upper hand?
+Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.

 Arguments in favor of the Canon EOS-1D Mark IV:

 - More detail: Offers more megapixels (16 vs 12.2MP) with a 17% higher linear resolution.

 - Better image quality: Scores substantially higher (19 points) in the DXO overall assessment.